How do I protect data in SharePoint?

 • Detect breaches before they cause damage.

-Much of the content being shared to and from SharePoint environments is via email communications, so having the ability to protect against malware or unsafe links used for phishing attacks becomes a basic necessity for any IT administrator.
-Microsoft 365 Threat and Endpoint Protection can identify and block malicious files that may otherwise end up in online libraries such as SharePoint, OneDrive and Microsoft Teams.
+Much of the content shared to and from SharePoint environments is via email communications, so protecting against malware or unsafe links used for phishing attacks becomes a basic necessity for any IT administrator.
+Microsoft 365 Threat and Endpoint Protection can identify and block malicious files that may otherwise end up in online libraries such as SharePoint, OneDrive, and Microsoft Teams.
 Coupled with Cloud App Security, you have insight into the threats being targeted at your business and users in Exchange Online and SharePoint Online.

 • Gain visibility and control of data in the cloud.

-If your business is not yet in the cloud, your employees will be to some degree, even more so if they are working remotely or are frequently mobile.
-The use of Dropbox or other file sharing apps can compromise your data’s security if there is no control over what they are sharing or storing in the cloud.
-With Cloud App Security, you get visibility on what cloud apps are being used within your organisation and can identify the potential risks that it can bring based on up to sixty factors.
+If your business is not yet in the cloud, your employees will be to some degree, even more so if they work remotely or are frequently mobile.
+Dropbox or other file-sharing apps can compromise your data’s security if there is no control over what they share or store in the cloud.
+With Cloud App Security, you can see what cloud apps are being used within your organisation.
+You can identify the potential risks that it can bring based on up to sixty factors.

 • Protect data on the go.

-User credentials often get compromised and result in a security breach in your SharePoint environment and other apps when your users lose their mobile device or laptop.
-Protect your corporate data while allowing your users to stay productive on to go with Microsoft Intune.
+When your users lose their mobile devices or laptops, user credentials often get compromised, resulting in a security breach in your SharePoint environment and other apps.
+With Microsoft Intune, you can protect your corporate data while allowing your users to stay productive on the go.
 With it in place, you can enforce security policies, configure device settings, manage applications, and protect corporate data on both company-owned and personal devices.

 Contact us at 1800 126 499 or sign up here to learn how we can help secure your SharePoint environment.